iamlemec/gadget/README.md

 ## `GgmlCompute`

 The lowest level interface is the `GgmlCompute` class, which takes care of creating, setting, and getting tensors, as well as graph creation and execution.
 The constructor takes three arguments:
-- `params`: a dictionary of parameter names and values
+- `params`: a dictionary of parameter names and values (`name: value`)
 - `tensors`: a dictionary of tensors specifications (`name: (dtype, shape)`)
-- `model`: a function that takes realized fields and tensors as inputs and returns an output tensor
+- `model`: a function that takes fields and tensors as inputs and returns an output tensor

-The `model` function should have the signature `model(context, params, tensors)` and return the output tensor.
+The `model` function should have the signature `model(context, params, tensors)` and return an output tensor.
 There are some simple usage examples at the end of `compute.py`.

 ## `GgmlModel`

 In most cases, however, you'll want to use the higher level `GgmlModel` interface.
 This takes a cue from the JAX library `equinox` and uses class-level type hints to dictate which tensors should be created.
 Additionally, it takes a GGUF file (via `GgufFile`) as input and loads tensors from that.
 There are three types of metadata that can be included:
 - `Parameter`: values that can be set on object creation like `batch_size`
-- `Tensor`: tensors (input or working) that should be provided by the user
+- `Tensor`: tensors (input or working) that can be provided by the user
 - `State`: runtime variables whose mutation will trigger a graph recompile (like `n_tokens`)

 ## `LlamaModel`

-The class `LlamaModel` does single sequence generation with KV caching.
+The class `LlamaModel` does single sequence logit computation with KV caching.
 The `context_length` parameter controls the size of the KV cache, and the `batch_size` parameter controls the maximum number of tokens that can be passed to the model in a single call.

 ## `BertModel`